Lost Horizon (1937 film): Later reissues and remakes

 In 1946, Ronald Colman also made a three-record, 78 rpm album based on the film for American Decca Records.
 The score for the album was by Victor Young.

 Another radio adaptation starring Herbert Marshall was broadcast on December 30, 1948, on Hallmark Playhouse.

+A three-part radio dramatisation was made by the BBC and released in September 1981.
+It featured Derek Jacobi as Hugh Conway.

 A stage musical called Shangri-La was produced on Broadway in 1956, but closed after only 21 performances.
 It was staged for a 1960 Hallmark Hall of Fame television broadcast.